 Here are the top three things you need know ‘bout Salt Lake City’s Task Rok.
 Task likes to inhale vapor clouds, rap about inhaling vapor clouds and enable people to inhale vapor clouds.
 And we’re not talkin’ ’bout using no vaporizer, man.
-We caught up with Task, who along with his pal Linus just played the SF Medical Cannabis Cup, headlined by Oakland’s Del the Funky Homosapien.
 Task’s rappin’ carreer is ‘bout to take off, but not as fast as his gig manufacturing and selling titanium nails—used to dab marijuana concentrates, you know shit like butane hash oil, butter, wax, brittle.
 Anyhow, our chat went a li’l something like this…

-STUFF STONERS LIKE: We fully understand, man, we were there.
-So Task, educate us on HIGHLY EDUCATED Ti and the stuff stoners like that you sell?
+STUFF STONERS LIKE: So Task, educate us on HIGHLY EDUCATED Ti and the stuff stoners like that you sell?